 Caution: Before initiating any exercise program, consult a physician to design a program that is well suited for your goals and current conditioning.

-Casual joggers and walkers: Recreational exercisers can benefit from heart rate monitors in the same way as elite athletes do.
-By aiming for fat burning and aerobic target zones on your HRM, you can ensure that you get more out of your exercise time than you would get from a typical stroll around the block.
+Joggers and walkers: Recreational exercisers can benefit from heart rate monitors in the same way as elite athletes do.
+By aiming for fat burning and aerobic target zones on your HRM, you can get more out of your exercise time.

-Runners: A heart rate monitor helps you run in your peak target zone on intense training days and keeps you at your aerobic base during easier sessions.
-Some HRMs can also alert you when you're dehydrating or are reaching a nutritional deficit.
+Runners: A heart rate monitor can keep you in your peak target zone on intense training days and at your aerobic base during easier sessions.
+Some can alert you when you're dehydrating or are reaching a nutritional deficit.

-Cyclists: Strap on a heart rate monitor to track your training performance during endurance, tempo and interval rides, whether you bike a road, trail or stationary trainer.
+Cyclists: An HRM can track your training performance during endurance, tempo and interval rides, whether you bike a road, trail or stationary trainer.
 Some models deliver more feedback via a cadence sensor or foot pod.

 Hikers, climbers and skiers: On the way up, use a heart rate monitor to condition more effectively for a peak ascent.
 On the ride down, skiers can track their thrills while carving through powder.

-Weight-loss participants: Heart rate monitors help with regular exercise and a sustainable dietary regimen, the cornerstones of any successful weight-loss program.
-Most models display calories burned during a workout; many can help you target your exercise for maximum fat-burning efficiency.
+Weight-loss participants: HRMs help with regular exercise and a sustainable dietary regimen.
+Most display calories burned during a workout; many can help target your exercise for maximum fat burning.